DmitriyChrist/obsidian-mobile-toolkit/custom CSS/notes/intro_mainNavBars.md

 - Bottom navigation bar (bottomNavBar)
 ![](https://i.imgur.com/NOKGypX.jpeg)

-Two panels are hidden in the mobile version but can be activated via CSS[^3]:
+Two panels are hidden in the mobile version but can be activated via CSS:
 - Status bar (status-bar)
 ![](https://i.imgur.com/IiEzvxU.jpeg)
 - Ribbon panel in the left sidebar